Round/Around

 Around as an adverb:

-In a Circular or
+In a circular or surrounding manner:

 Example: The birds flew around in the sky before settling on the tree.